API

 Step 1.
 Create a Kubernetes cluster

-Add a new Managed Kubernetes cluster with the Bare Metal worker pool:
+Add a new Managed Kubernetes cluster with a Bare Metal worker pool:

 1. In the Gcore Customer Portal, navigate to Cloud > Kubernetes.